tornadoswap/docs/README.md

 - Create a new branch, make the required changes, test it using the above method
 - Commit to your branch and push to your repo
 - Go to your repo's github page and click Submit a pull request

+## Simple and fair

+The rules are as simple and fair as possible.
+No rug pulls.
+Standard contracts.
+100% burn of dev reward allocation (no token dumping).
+Liquidity will not be withdrawn.
+Multipliers and emission rates will not be changed.
+2/3 of the deposit fee used for buybacks.

+Although yield farming is risky, we are here to provide a secure and fair experience.
+Please refer to the How it works section for more details on how our yield farms are run.